Moqume/Background-Manager-WP/readme.txt

 You will be able to select any of your existing Image Sets, as well as a different overlay, or disable either entirely.

+= How do I override by Category or Tag? =

+Edit the desired Image Set (__Apperance__ -> __Background__ -> __Image Sets__ --> [desired image set]) and select a Category or Tag in the corresponding __Override by Category__ or __Override by Tag__ boxes.

+If the box is not visible, ensure that it is enabled by clicking the __Screen Options__ tab in the upper right corner, and under the __Show on screen__ heading select/tick the __Override by Category__ and/or __Override by Tag__ options.

+Once the Image Set has been saved, it will override the selected Category/Tag.

+= How do I display an Image Set in order instead of random? =

+This option is only available if a new background image is select every few seconds (see __Settings__ -> _Select an Image_ option).
+This will give you the added option of displaying an Image Set in ascending or descending order.

+= How can I change the order images are displayed? =

+First ensure that a background is selected every few seconds (see above).
+Edit the desired Image Set and highlight an image using the mouse or by using the cursor keys on your keyboard.
+Buttons will overlay the highlighted image, allowing you to edit, delete/remove and move the image one position left or right.

+To move more than one image at a time, double click or press SPACE on your keyboard to select the images.
+A set of buttons will appear at the top of window containing the images, which give you the option to move the selected images left or right.

+Note: These changes take effect immediately!

+= I have a PHP version older than 5.3, can I make it work? =

+This plugin makes use of many features introduced in PHP version 5.3, and an attempt to make it work with older versions of PHP is equivalent to a complete rewrtie of the plugin.

+Many hosting providers are already providing PHP 5.3+ to their customers, and others allow for an easy upgrade.
+Also consider that PHP 5.3 was first released in 2009 and fixes many bugs and security issues, and support for PHP 5.2 was [stopped in 2010](http://www.php.net/archive/2010.php#id2010-12-09-1).

+= How can I upgrade to PHP version 5.3? =

+This depends.
+If you have your very own server, then this is Operating System specific and you will need to consult its documentation on how to upgrade.
+Most commonly in Linux environments this consists of running `apt-get`, `yum` or `pacman` from the CLI.

+If you are using a web hosting provider, then you need to contact the provider regarding this.
+Some can move your website to a different server with a newer version of PHP 5.3, while others make it as simple as adding/changing a line in the `.htaccess` file or a setting in the control panel.
+For example:

+* 1&1 Webhosting: Add `AddType x-mapp-php6 .php` to the `.htaccess` file
+* OVH: Add `SetEnv PHP_VER 5_3` or `SetEnv PHP_VER 5_TEST` to the `.htaccess` file
+* GoDaddy Linux Shared Hosting: Add `AddHandler x-httpd-php5-3 .php` to the `.htaccess` file
+* GoDaddy 4GH Hosting: Visit GoDaddy's __Hosting Control Center__ -> __Content__ -> __Programming Languages__
+* HostGator: Add `Action application/x-hg-php53 /cgi-sys/php53` and `AddHandler application/x-hg-php53 .php` to the `.htaccess` file
+* Bluehost: Add `AddHandler application/x-httpd-php53 .php` to the `.htaccess` file (Note: may require a support request/ticket to enable PHP 5.3)